Active case

 • Punitive damages: In cases where the actions of the parties involved in the distribution or administration of Ozempic were particularly egregious or reckless, punitive damages may be awarded.
 These cases punish the responsible parties and deter similar conduct in the future.

-If you were harmed by Ozempic use, consult with one of our medical drug attorneys.
+If you believe you were harmed by Ozempic use, consult with one of our medical drug attorneys.
 You may be eligible to file an Ozempic lawsuit

 Other important information about Ozempic safety